*the links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

-According to the Genie (who presents himself in various guises in the crowd), Prince Ali has done it all: he’s as strong as ten men, he defeated a horde of bandits, he’s generous with his money and he’s the peak of physical perfection.
+According to the Genie, Prince Ali has done it all: he’s as strong as ten men, he defeated a horde of bandits, he’s generous with his money and he’s the peak of physical perfection.
 Of course, aside from the handsomeness, everything else is a complete lie, Ali/Aladdin hasn’t done any of these things, so while it’s understandable what the Genie is trying to do (making Ali/Aladdin look good), he’s going seriously overboard.
 I mean, suppose a horde of bandits had swept down on Agrabah and everyone looked to this Prince Ali to solve the problem?
 I’m probably nitpicking, but it is something to think about.

 At any rate, the procession is extremely impressive.
 In fact, it’s modeled after the famous Thanksgiving Day parade in New York City (with the giant floats and even a giant balloon gorilla at one point).
 Everyone is impressed: the people, the city guards who used to chase Aladdin, even the bawdy girls that Aladdin used to try and impress (I honestly don’t know what else to call them).
 Everyone is impressed…except Princess Jasmine (who leaves in a huff before the song is even over).

 Jafar is not impressed either.
 While he doesn’t realize (yet) that Prince Ali is the street rat Aladdin that he left for dead in the desert, he IS upset that another Prince has arrived to upset his plans of marrying Jasmine himself.
 No matter how great this Prince Ali is, as far as Jafar is concerned, he has got to go!